zmanio/atmos/index.md

 ### Event Monitors

 Event monitors are notified when retry attempts fail and are configured on a retry policy using `monitorWith`.
-Any type that implements the `atmos.EventMonitor` trait can be used in a retry policy, but the DSL exposes factory methods for creating the most common implementations.
+Any type that implements the [`atmos.EventMonitor`](http://zman.io/atmos/api/#atmos.EventMonitor) trait can be used in a retry policy, but the DSL exposes factory methods for creating the most common implementations.

+Event monitors handle three distinct types of events:
+ - Retrying events occur when an attempt has failed but another attempt is going to be made.
+ - Interrupted events occur when an attempt has failed with a fatal error.
+ - Aborted events occur when too many attempts have been made and failed.

 This library supports using instances of Java's `PrintStream` and `PrintWriter` as targets for logging retry events.
 The specifics of what is printed can be customized for each type of event: